NCCloud/mayfly/README.md

 ```

 ## 🚀 Usage
-After you successfully set what is being watched by the mayfly, you can set the `mayfly.cloud.spaceship.com/expire` annotation to the resources with a duration value.
+Once you have determined which resources you want Mayfly to monitor, you can set the `mayfly.cloud.spaceship.com/expire` annotation on those resources with a duration value.
+This will cause Mayfly to delete the resources once the specified duration has passed, based on the time of their creation.
-Please remember that expiration will be calculated by checking the creation of the resource.
+Keep in mind that the expiration will be calculated based on the creation time of the resource.

 Example:
 ```